jackson-nestelroad/pokengine-jcoad-docs/docs/source/reference/triggers.rst

         :default: 100

         Percentage of normal speed.
 Use :code:`50` for half speed, or use :code:`200` for double speed.

-.. jcoad:trigger:: zoom
-    :suffix: [=scale]

-    Changes the client's game window scale.

-    .. param:: zoom
-        :type: number
-        :default: 2

-        Zoom setting.
-Use :code:`1` for 100%, or use :code:`0.5` for 50%.

 .. jcoad:trigger:: icon
     :suffix: [=id]